 Pi Phi's pausing for a quick photo during Philanthropy Day of Recruitment 2015

-Our chapter is proud to continue the tradition of Pi Beta Phi's national philanthropy – literacy.
-One in four children in America grows up without learning how to read and more than 44 million parents cannot read well enough to read a bedtime story to their kids.
-This is why “Read.
-Lead.
-Achieve.” is our literacy platform.
-This platform encompasses our literacy initiatives and vision: Pi Beta Phi leads the way to a more literate society.
+Our chapter is proud to continue the tradition of Pi Beta Phi's national philanthropy – Read > Lead > Achieve.
+One in four children in America grows up without learning how to read and more than 44 million parents cannot read or read below an eighth-grade level.
+We believe that children’s literacy is one of the most important issues in our country today because reading is essential in every stage of your life.
+Pi Beta Phi leads the way to a more literate society and to cultivate leadership.
 Pi Phi is partnered with First Book, an international nonprofit organization whose single mission is to give children from low-income families the opportunity to read and own their first new books.
 Pi Phi also takes pride in the Pi Beta Phi Foundation.
 The Foundation funds a broad range of philanthropic efforts including scholarships and leadership development programs.
-To further promote children’s literacy, we participate in the Champions Are Readers (CAR) program, a month-long reading enrichment program for third-graders from local school districts.
-Our sisters tutor these children and challenge them to improve their reading skills.
+To further promote children’s literacy, we participate in the Champions Are Readers (CAR) program, a reading enrichment program for kindergarten students at our chosen school, McClure Elementary in North Philadelphia.
+Our sisters tutor these children and look to instill in them a lifelong love of reading.

 Pennsylvania Theta helps support First Book and the Pi Beta Phi Foundation through our on-campus philanthropy events.
-In the fall, our chapter hosts Angels in the Outfield, a Wiffle ball tournament.
-In the spring, we host Pi Phi Gives You Wings, a buffalo wing tasting event where local venues donate their wings and compete for the title of “Best Wings on the Main Line”.
+In the fall, our chapter hosts Angels in the Outfield, a wiffle ball tournament bringing out chapters throughout Villanova.
+In the spring, we hosted a new fun run relay event, which featured Pie-a-Pi-Phi.

 Pi Phi’s always find time to spend together whether it’s getting lunch between classes, coffee breaks, late night study parties in the library, or getting ready for social events.
 As a Pi Phi, you’ll always have a sister by your side.

 Pi Phi hosts a variety of sisterhood events for its members.
-In the past year, events have included bowling, craft night, cookie decorating, potluck dinners, secret Santa and gift exchange parties, movie nights, haunted house and hayride adventures, and apple picking.
+In the past year, events have included laser tag, craft nights, painting classes, ice skating, cookie decorating, potluck dinners, secret Santa and gift exchange parties, movie nights, trips to Skyzone trampoline park, and apple picking.

 Recent Villanova University Awards